 The other tricky thing about BOGO deals is that the cruise lines list the prices with the discount factored in.
-We checked fares for a three-night Bahamas cruise during a Royal Caribbean promotion for BOGO 60 percent off (as of press time), and found starting rates listed as $198 per person and in tiny print, a notice that the fare had been $284.
+We once checked fares for a three-night Bahamas cruise during a Royal Caribbean promotion for BOGO 60 percent off and found starting rates listed as $198 per person, and in tiny print was a notice that the fare had been $284.
 If you weren't paying careful attention, you'd think the sale fare was $198 for the first person and $79 for the second.
 But Royal Caribbean has already done the math; the first person is actually paying $284 and the second $114.
 Add that together and divide by two and you get the list price of $198.

-Free airfare and hotel deals are most common among luxury and ultra-premium lines, though they can show up industry-wide.
-And with airfare and pre- or post-cruise hotel fees a significant part of any cruise vacation budget, the idea of getting such add-ons for free is quite an attractive offer.
+Free airfare and hotel deals are most common among luxury, ultra-premium and river cruise lines, though they can show up industry-wide.
+Considering that airfare and pre- or post-cruise hotel fees make up a significant part of any cruise vacation budget, the idea of getting such add-ons for free is quite an attractive offer.

 Finally, watch out for "air deviation fees," should you wish to influence air routings or fly in a few days pre-cruise with your free air offer.
 If you don't want to pay extra, you have to settle for whatever routing (including layovers), the cruise line chooses.

-If you think you're getting something for nothing, then you've been scammed -- or perhaps you're just incredibly naive.
+Verdict: If you think you're getting something for nothing, then you've been scammed.
+Or perhaps you're just incredibly naive.
 Free air and hotel deals can take some stress out of planning if you're not picky, but in many circumstances you will get a better deal or more satisfactory flight options if you book your own.

-Also, if it's a true kids deal (versus a general third-passenger deal), some lines impose age limits.
+If it is a true kids deal (versus a general third-passenger deal), some lines impose age limits.
 For example, MSC's ongoing "kids sail free" offer applies to kids either 11 or 12 and under (age limit varies based on sail date).
-Your 13-year-old may act immature, but he's going to have to pay full fare.
+Your 13-year-old might act immature, but he's going to have to pay full fare.

 Free money!
 It's true -- onboard credit is essentially the cruise line handing you free money to use onboard.